-In the first half of 2007, the Steering Committee identified a number of stressors to the preliminary list of aquatic species identified in the Planning Agreement, and came up with four conceptual options for water conveyance through or around the Delta to address those stressors.
+In the first half of 2007, the Steering Committee identified a number of stressors affecting the list of aquatic species preliminarily identified in the Planning Agreement, and came up with four conceptual options for water conveyance through or around the Delta to address those stressors.
 In the latter part of 2007, a coarse scale evaluation of the four conveyance options was completed.
 During 2008, operational modeling will be conducted to evaluate conveyance options and a detailed conservation strategy will be developed.
-By early 2009, the NEPA/CEQA environmental documentation will begin with the expectation of having the final document certified by the end of 2009.
+By early 2009, the NEPA/CEQA environmental documentation will begin, with the expectation of having the final document certified by the end of 2009 and all necessary permits in hand by the end of 2010.
 For more information, go to www.resources.ca.gov/bdcp/